 Student Name: Grade Level: IEP: Yes No 504 Plan: Yes No ELPAC Level: This form, along with a completed OPTEL tool and other relevant documentation, shall be used to document that parent consultation occurred regarding this student's reclassification from English Learner to Fluent English Proficient status, per Education Code 313(f)(3).
-This page must be signed by the student's teacher and, to the extent possible, the student's parent or guardian.
-Failure to obtain a parent signature shall not preclude a student from reclassification.
+This page must be signed by the student's teacher and the student's parent or guardian.
 Notes on discussion with parent regarding this student's reclassification from English Learner to Fluent English Proficient status, referring to the OPTEL tool.
 (See OPTEL User Guide and OPTEL parent consultation presentation materials.)
-I, (educator name) , agree or disagree the student routinely demonstrate fluent English proficiency in order to access grade-level content instruction delivered in English with minimal disagree the student routinely demonstrates linguistic support.
-Title: Date: Educator Signature: , was consulted, and gave my opinion regarding the informa-I, (parent name) tion provided to me about my child's English language proficiency.
+I, (educator name) \\\\\\, agree or disagree the student routinely demonstrate fluent English proficiency in order to access grade-level content instruction delivered in English with minimal agree or disagree the student routinely demonstrates linguistic support.
+Title: Date: Educator Signature: \\\\ , was consulted, and gave my opinion regarding the informa-I, (parent name) \\\ tion provided to me about my child's English language proficiency.
 I was provided the opportunity to participate in a discussion about whether to reclassify my child from English Learner to Fluent English Proficient.
-Parent/Guardian Signature: Date:
+Parent/Guardian Signature: \\\\\ Date: